zer0Kerbal/ScrapYard/.github/CONTRIBUTING.md

 See if the problem occurs if you uninstall this mod, and also see if it occurs when this is the *only* mod installed.

 **Are you up-to-date?**
-Only the latest version of ![SHIELD:mod] and the latest version of ![SHILED:ksp] are supported.
+Only the latest version of ![SHIELD:mod] and the latest version of ![SHIELD:ksp] are supported.
 Make sure both are completely up-to-date before filing a report.

 ### Filing a report